sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 **String To Date Node Configuration**

-*	It transforms String column (Date Of Joining) to Date Time column using ``String To Date`` node.
+*	It transforms String column (Date Of Joining) to Date Time column using String To Date node.
-*	String columns from the incoming Dataset containing Date value in String format need to be selected in ``Columns``.
+*	String columns from the incoming Dataset containing Date value in String format need to be selected in Columns.
 If multiple columns need to be transformed then additional rows need to be added.
-*	Date format in which Date value is present needs to be entered in ``Input Column Formats``.
+*	Date format in which Date value is present needs to be entered in **Input Column Formats**.
-*	Output column name to hold transformed data needs to be entered in ``Output Column Names``.
+*	Output column name to hold transformed data needs to be entered in **Output Column Names**.
-*	Datatype of the transformed data needs to be entered in ``New Data Types``.
+*	Datatype of the transformed data needs to be entered in **New Data Types**.

 .. figure:: ../../_assets/user-guide/data-preparation/datetime/strtodate-node-config.png
    :alt: datetime_userguide